KSBazemore/EPID6210-inR/README.md

 A repository for sharing R code for EPID6210 lectures (converted from original stata)

-Note: to view rendered html files, go to this site (https://htmlpreview.github.io/) and paste the url of the html file you want to preview (e.g. paste in )
+Note: to view rendered html files, go to this site (https://htmlpreview.github.io/) and paste the url of the html file you want to preview (e.g. paste: https://github.com/KSBazemore/EPID6210-inR/blob/main/lecture1.html)